Graphic: RFDS Flight Nurse attends dramatic rescue on Christmas Eve

-It was Christmas Eve in 2018 when RFDS Flight Nurse, Sabrina Montaldo had her very first emergency retrieval.
-Sabrina had only been with the RFDS for five months and was still on probation.
-But this was the day all her training was put to the test.
+It was Christmas Eve in 2018 when RFDS (Queensland Section) Flight Nurse Sabrina Montaldo had her very first emergency retrieval.
+Only five months into her new job and still on probation, this was the day all her training was put to the test.

-The family were at Lake Julius, 70km east of Mount Isa.
-A helicopter, piloted by rescue services volunteer Simon Steel and with RFDS engineer Jim Lillecrapp as his spotter, was first on the scene.
+The family were at Lake Julius, 70 kms east of Mount Isa.
+A helicopter, piloted by rescue services volunteer Simon Steel and RFDS (Queensland Section) engineer Jim Lillecrapp as his spotter, was first on the scene.
 They immediately radioed the RFDS team, who were in the air returning from a patient transfer to Townsville, and met at the airport.
-Sabrina recalls:

 When RFDS Dr Don Bowley and Sabrina arrived at the lake, they quickly saw the situation was critical.

-With the nearest ambulance still two hours’ away, it was up to the RFDS team to care for the injured.
-Thanks to you, the team had received the specialist training they needed to give excellent medical care in the toughest of situations.
+With the nearest ambulance still two hours away, it was up to the RFDS team to care for the injured.

 The temperature was now hovering around 40°C, and the battery life of the medical monitors were starting to ebb away.
 Sabrina’s supply of IV fluids and pain medication was also running low.
 Then, it started to rain.